UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 ---
-title: How to install CIFS-ECS | UKCloud Ltd
+title: How to install the CIFS-ECS Tool| UKCloud Ltd
 description: Installation Guide for CIFS-ECS Tool
 services: cloud-storage
 author: Dan Baker